-The Pastoral Council normally meets on the first Tuesday of each month at 6:30 pm.
+The Pastoral Council normally meets on the first Tuesday of each month at 5:30 pm OR 6:30 pm.
 Check the calendar to find out when the Pastoral Council is scheduled to meet next.

 The Purpose and Scope of the Parish Pastoral Council

 The Pastoral Council of St. Joseph in Rockdale functions in a manner consistent with the parish pastoral council norms of the Diocese of Austin.
 If there are questions, the pastoral council norms of the Diocese of Austin shall take precedence.
 The St. Joseph Parish Council is a representative body of the faithful whose focus is on the whole community, and has a consultative responsibility to the pastor.
 The Council is called upon to reflect both the “signs of the times” and “the wisdom of the past” to those planning and implementing pastoral activities in the parish.
 Further, the Council is called to unite the parish community by expressing its collective wisdom concerning pastoral plans and activities.
 The Council will strive to ensure that the parish operates in an open and ethically accountable manner in its business practices.
 The Council exists to support the pastor and deacon, to respond to their questions, and to offer the best consultation possible, while representing the parish community of St. Joseph.

 The Finance Council normally meets once per quarter.
 Check the calendar to find out when the Finance Council is scheduled to meet next.